 7. Once more dear friends into the breach

-So that is my read of the state of play of the Luxon Government’s War on Nature to date.
+So that is my read of the state of play of one year of the Luxon Government’s War on Nature.
 The sad truth is that the Government is immune to science and evidence – which is why they removed 400 scientific roles since they formed the Government.

 Over 20,000 people turned out in Auckland’s Aotea Square for the ‘March for Nature’ down Queen Street to protest the Luxon Government’s fast-track bill and ‘war on nature’.